paultopia/gobbledygook/content/pages/syllabus.md

 ## Coverage by Week

 The first few weeks will be spent on computation; subsequent weeks will be spent on data analysis and statistics.
 As we get further into the future, the below becomes more subject to change, obviously.
+(From week 3 onward, reading is still being added.)

 I fully expect that we won't get to the material in the last few weeks, unless we somehow move at rocket speed.
 They're more aspirational topics.
 Everything past week 3 will probably be shuffled around several times as I see how fast the class progresses.